The ICAO Facilitation Conference (FALC 2025) is currently taking place in Doha, Qatar, from April 14 to 17, 2025.

 - Mr. Richard Ossendorp, Representative of the Kingdom of the Netherlands to ICAO -AAAVF 2024 Symposium takeaways

-Summary of Pilar Vera’s Presentation
+Summary of Pilar Vera’s Presentation.

 Pilar Vera, Chairwoman of ACVFFI, delivered a powerful presentation during Session 8.
 She began by expressing gratitude to ICAO and the Government of Qatar for the opportunity to represent the voices of victims’ families.
 Pilar highlighted the significant milestones achieved since 2010, including the approval of ICAO Document 9998 and the establishment of the International Day of Aircraft Accident Victims and Their Families.